Piysing14/cplusplus/README.md

 17. Write a Program to Find the Smallest and Largest Element in an Array
 18. Write a Program to Calculate the Sum of Elements in an Array
 19. Write a Program to Print a Diamond Pattern
+20. Write a Program to Print a Pyramid Pattern